Thursday, November 25, 2010

 You showed me:

-When we practise, our bodies are not our own.
+When we practice, our bodies are not our own.

 They are heaven, earth, thunder, mountain.